saradwms/Spatial/README.md

----
-title: "Getting GPS Coordinates for points within a survey area with known corners"
+#Getting GPS Coordinates for points within a survey area with known corners
-output: html_notebook
----

 The problem: I have a 10m x 10m survey plot where I know the lat&long of the corners (0,0;0,10;10,10;10,0) and XY coords of coolonies within the 10x10m plot.
 How do I get lat&long for each colony in the plot?

 My solution: